datatweets/airflow-pyspark-k8s/tutorials/04_multiple_parallel_tasks.md

 When you trigger these DAGs and view them in the Graph view, you'll see different patterns:

-For the first DAG (parallel_data_processing), you'll see a diamond-like pattern where tasks spread out and then converge.
+For the first DAG (parallel_data_processing), you'll see a pattern where tasks spread out and then converge.
 The visualization clearly shows which tasks can run simultaneously and where they must wait for others.

 For the second DAG (parallel_notifications), you'll see a fan-out pattern where one task branches into multiple parallel tasks that never reconverge.